 1. If, after you have read this information letter, you wish to take part in the national HIV monitoring programme, you must give your explicit consent.
-You can

-2. Your HIV treating physician or HIV nursing consultant will record your verbal consent in your medical file.
-Data collection will only start after this consent has been verified by SHM.
+You can give verbal permission to your HIV treating physician or HIV nursing consultant to allow your data, as described in this information letter, to be collected by a data collector.

-3. Your participation is voluntary and you are aware that you can stop your participation at any time by withdrawing your consent.
+- 2. Your HIV treating physician or HIV nursing consultant will record your verbal consent in your medical file.
+Data collection will only start after this consent has been verified by SHM. - 3.
+Your participation is voluntary and you are aware that you can stop your participation at any time by withdrawing your consent.
 You do not have to give a reason for this.